Skyscraper Museum

 5 Star Rating Very informative.
 It’s a small museum and the skyscraper are mostly NY buildings.
 There is an exhibition showing other iconic buildings around the world but most information is about NY.
 The bookstore is very lovely.
 I will say most of it is informative and there are a few things actually see, it is mainly reading but I enjoyed it very much!
 FYI it is like a decent room of items so not a lot of things to look at, I will say you can finish examining all the exhibits within an hour.

-Adati Tarfa - a year ago
+Adati Tarfa - 2 years ago

 Show More